 - Use end punctuation if the website address falls at the end of a sentence.

 Short communications and technical notes are typically between 3,000 to 4,000 words including abstract, captions, and references.
-Long form research articles, studies, review articles, and essays should be about 8,000 words, though word limits are not enforces except for special issues.
+Long form research articles, studies, review articles, and essays should be about 8,000 words, though word limits are not enforced except for special issues.

 Updated September 2022